stfnhmplr/homebridge-homee/README.md

     }

 ## Exclude nodes or homeegrams
 This plugin integrates all (known) devices to homebridge by default.
 You can create a group named 'Homebridge' in homee and add all the devices you want to use with homebridge.
-Other devices are then ignored.
+Other devices are ignored.

 ## Tested devices
 - Danfoss Living connect Thermostat